Skip to main content

 If Jardiance is prescribed for blood sugar control, Ginn-Meadow points out that there is also a “combination pill” that includes empagliflozin, the active ingredient in Jardiance, and metformin.
 This medication, called Synjardy, may be an alternative to Jardiance for some patients.
 Some patients may be given two separate prescriptions, one for Jardiance and a separate one for metformin.

-Ultimately, only a healthcare provider who understands a patient’s medical history and condition can choose which prescription drug is best for that patient.
+Ultimately, only a healthcare provider who understands a patient’s medical history and condition can give medical advice on which prescription drug is best for that patient.